Medical Certificates (MDIF)

-SAUDIA gives (240) kg as an extra weight allowance for medicines and medical equipment free of charge in addition to the amount of free baggage allowance according to the degree of travel.
+SAUDIA gives extra baggage allowance for medicines and medical equipment free of charge in addition to the amount of free baggage allowance according to the degree of travel.
 The patient has to carry a medical certificate from the hospital stating that they are renal failure patients.

 Medical Oxygen Services

 - SAUDIA provides free medical oxygen on its flights only if the arrangements were requested in advance.
-It is not permissible for passengers with special needs to carry their own oxygen devices on the plane.
+It is not permissible for passengers with disabilities to carry their own oxygen devices on the plane.